neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 }
 ```

-**Initial constraints** are the constraints applied to the use case when it is opened.
+**Initial constraints** are the constraints applied to the use case when opened.
 When not set, they default to loose [BoxConstraints](https://api.flutter.dev/flutter/rendering/BoxConstraints-class.html)
 with a maximum width and height of the size of the main view.
 Set this to a value that makes your widget look like it is in its "natural" or best-looking state.